FAQ | Robinhood

 Why don’t I have access to Robinhood Wallet?

-You may also not be able to access Robinhood Wallet if you reside in a jurisdiction sanctioned under US law.
+You may not have access to Robinhood Wallet if you reside in a jurisdiction sanctioned under US law.

 What is a secret recovery phrase and how do I find it?